6 Practical Ways to Make your Kitchen More Green

 Also, if you aren't recycling, now is the time to start.

 If recycling isn't available in your area, write to your local government because it should be.

-Barbara Fernandez is a freelance health and lifestyle writer and voiceover artist.
+Barbara Fernandez is a health and lifestyle writer and voiceover artist.
 She writes about all aspects of health and fitness, wellness, and nutrition.
 She also voices narrations and podcasts: everything from a character voice giving math lessons to children to a friendly voice for SaaS instruction videos.